 But some weeks later, I came across a voice note he sent as I laid in bed feeling ill.
 It triggered confusion, anger, sadness, fear.
 Why wasn’t I enough?
 What if I don’t feel that happy with another guy again, how could he let me go?
 There were days I’d wake up and pray to hear from him.
 My mornings swayed between hopelessness, to pain spiralling into disgust at how our situation unfolded.

 It’s difficult trying to be emotionally stable after a break up when your reactions simmer and boil at any given moment.
 Alone at night: Upset.
 With friends the next day: Grateful it ended.
 On a third date: Annoyed he’s making me go on dates again.

 A friend of mine tells me to wait for time to pass.
 Most problems can be solved by me ageing, apparently.
 But I don’t trust this opinion.
 I know too many people who have waited for time to heal, and they’re still waiting.
 When you avoid dealing with your emotions post break-up, they’ll likely fester.
 They can trickle to other relationships and your outlook on love could weaken.
 I find, certain steps can help me gain the emotional clarity needed to process a relationship’s demise.

 1 Acknowledge Your Feelings

 Ignoring your feelings can prolong your grieving process and hold you hostage for years to come.
 One of the biggest obstacles involves getting over your break up expectations.
 Growing up in an unemotional household, I hated the idea of being a weeping victim.
-I envied girls who briefly cry before partying, not long drinking matcha tea and working out.
+I envied girls who briefly cry post-breakup before partying, not long drinking matcha tea and working out.

 The initial stages of grieving are characterised by shock, anger, denial, bargaining, depression, and eventually acceptance.
 Negative feelings associated with a break up can be intensified when: